justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

     > This method returns the name of our checkout step.
 This name may be a language key that corresponds to the name that will appear in the UI.
     >
-    > Note that, for a language key to work correctly when used for this method, we will need to add it ourselves.
-For more information, see [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application).
+    > We will need to add the language key ourselves for it to work correctly.
+See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 1. ```java
     @Override